eslint/eslint/docs/src/rules/func-style.md

 * `"expression"` (default) requires the use of function expressions instead of function declarations
 * `"declaration"` requires the use of function declarations instead of function expressions

-This rule has an object option for an exception:
+This rule has two object options for exceptions:

 * `"allowArrowFunctions"`: `true` (default `false`) allows the use of arrow functions.
+This option applies only when the string option is set to `"declaration"` (arrow functions are always allowed when the string option is set to `"expression"`, regardless of this option)
+* `"allowLetArrowFunctions"`: `true` (default `false`) allows the use of arrow functions in `let` expressions.
 This option applies only when the string option is set to `"declaration"` (arrow functions are always allowed when the string option is set to `"expression"`, regardless of this option)

 ### expression